gagdiez/hot-omni-docs/README.md

 ## Initialize

-To initialize the Omni SDK and interact with HotBridge from your frontend, create a new instance of the HotBridge class:
+To initialize the Omni SDK and interact with the HotBridge from your frontend, we need to create a new instance of the HotBridge class:

 ```js
 import { useEffect } from "react";